Modifications (Amendments/Revisions) to Currently Approved Research

 - Adding a blood draw such that the total amount of blood drawn or frequency of blood draws exceeds what is considered expeditable.
 Expedited criteria for blood draws can be found in AG 3-2.

-- Adding an element that may breech the confidentiality of the subject such as tissue banking or genetic testing.
+- Adding an element that may breech the confidentiality of the subject such as specimen banking or genetic testing.

 - An increase >25% in the # of participants to be "treated” which affects the statistical plan for the study.